-The impact of the non-nuclear industry was studied at one main site, Whitehaven, in 2010.
+The impact of the non-nuclear industry was studied at one main site, Whitehaven, in 2011.
 In addition, a small-scale programme was undertaken near Hartlepool over and above that directed at the effects of the power station itself.
 In each case the sampling and analysis was directed at materials potentially containing enhanced levels of naturally-occurring radionuclides from non-nuclear industrial activity (i.e. Technologically enhanced Naturally-Occurring Radioactive Materials (TNORM)).
-There are also occasional specific programmes that consider, for example, the effects of discharges from non-nuclear sites such as hospitals.
+There are also occasional specific programmes that consider, for example, the effects of land contaminated with historic sources of radioactivity and discharges from non-nuclear sites such as hospitals.

-The distribution of landfill sites considered in 2010 is shown in Figure 7.1 of the main text.
+The distribution of landfill sites considered in 2011 is shown in Figure 7.1 of the main text.
 They were studied to assess the extent, if any, of the contamination leaching from the site and re-entering the terrestrial environment in leachates collected in surface waters close to the sites.
-The most significant site is the engineered facility (LLWR) near Drigg, in Cumbria.
+The most significant site is the engineered facility at LLWR near Drigg, in Cumbria.

-2.1.3 Chernobyl fallout and regional monitoring
+2.1.3 Fallout in the UK from overseas accidents and regional monitoring